JetBrains/amper/prototype-implementation/docs/Documentation.md

   kotlin:
     languageVersion: 1.9
 ```
-See [details on multiplatform configuration](#multi-platform-configuration) for more information.
+See [details on multi-platform configuration](#multi-platform-configuration) for more information.

 ### Dependencies